Holbein Artist Colored Pencils

 These colored pencils come in an attractive but simple cardboard box that consists of multiple racks for the pencils (the racks typically hold 50 pencils each).
 There is a helpful chart located under the lid of the box that makes for easy identification.
 The pencils themselves have a very attractive outer shell that accurately matches the true color output of the pencil.
 The brand and color identification is stamped in gold on the side of each pencil.
 This all combines for a wonderful package that we really enjoy.

 Cost – 3/5

 These are extremely expensive pencils.
 There really isn’t any other way to put it.
 However, the high price comes in part due to the unique and exotic cores that you really can’t find with many other pencil brands.
 Also, other premium brands that cost quite a bit offer smaller sets for those who want to try them out without paying a huge asking price but Holbein doesn’t offer this.

 Overall Ranking – 4/5

 The Holbein Artist Colored pencils attempt to stand out in the competitive premium-priced colored pencil category by providing interesting cores and huge color selections.
 We really could tell the difference that the wax/oil hybrid core brings to the table.
-The colors available put out awesome color that seems to jump off the page and stroking the pencil on paper is a joy to try due to how buttery smooth they are.
+The colors available put out an awesome color that seems to jump off the page and stroking the pencil on paper is a joy to try due to how buttery smooth they are.
 We do wish there were more selections in dark colors and that blending was more on-point, though.
-The high asking price will scare some people off but for those willing to bite the bullet you will experience a truly unique pencil that you won’t find anywhere else.
+The high asking price will scare some people off but for those willing to bite the bullet, you will experience a truly unique pencil that you won’t find anywhere else.